code-a11ly/labRat/README.md

 ## :rocket: ***Title: Decision Making Analyses of Virtual Rats Using Shap Values***

 ### :dart: About:
-<p>This is an university project that intents to analise the decision making of <br>
+<p>This is an university project that intends to analyse the decision making of <br>
 Virtual Rats using Shap Values, in specific the experiment Labyrinth Cross Elevated <br>
 using Artificial Intelligence.</p>